netlify-templates/victor-hugo/site/content/blog/game-based-learning-classroom.md

 White also notes that you rarely hear children say, “I’m bad at this game” in the way they would about a subject area like math or science.
 They say, “that game is hard” and yet, they want to try it again and again.
 Why not harness that interest and focus in the classroom?

-## Effective Game Based Learning in the Classroom
+## Effective Game-Based Learning in the Classroom

 Research on the subject of their use in the classroom generally concludes that serious games [lead to increased motivation](https://www.researchgate.net/publication/263564163_Game_Based_Learning_-_a_Way_to_Stimulate_Intrinsic_Motivation) and engagement.
 This finding is well documented across years of research.
 Motivation and engagement are obviously great, but those values don’t necessarily translate into learning.
 [But mistakes do](https://www.crondose.com/2016/08/power-making-mistakes-learning-failing/).